Learn Structure, Adapt on the Fly: Multi-Scale Residual Learning and Online Adaptation for Aerial Manipulators

 We introduced a predictive–adaptive framework for compensating nonstationary residual dynamics in aerial manipulators.
 The proposed Factorized Dynamics Transformer structurally separates cross-variable inertial coupling from long-horizon aerodynamic memory, enabling accurate multi-scale residual prediction.
 A Latent Residual Adapter performs lightweight online linear identification in latent space, allowing rapid recovery from unseen payload shifts while preserving real-time feasibility.
 Real-world experiments demonstrate improved prediction accuracy, faster disturbance rejection, and superior closed-loop tracking compared to classical and learning-based baselines, underscoring the value of structured factorization and continuous latent adaptation for robust aerial manipulation.

-The proposed factorization and latent linear adaptation assume that regime shifts remain locally linearizable in the learned latent representation in the learned representation, which may break down under highly abrupt or extreme dynamic transitions.
+The proposed factorization and latent linear adaptation assume that regime shifts remain locally linearizable in the learned latent representation, which may break down under highly abrupt or extreme dynamic transitions.
 Future work will incorporate uncertainty-aware residual modeling and explicit transient regime-change detection to improve adaptation beyond the initial training envelope.